AJMansfield/Intelligence-Core-Public/kttu02.md

 You spend most of your first week in the city adjusting to the city's norms.

-Probably the most striking difference is that these halflings don't seem to form nuclear families the way humans do, but rather live in larger clans of usually somewhere from fifteen to thirty older adults.

 The _Ksippuktsimnmi_ clan you've fallen in with seems to have around twenty members, most of which you met working in the field the first day, and about two thirds which you've learned are actually female.